• Skip to main content

 3

-In a mixing bowl whisk the eggs, then the sugar, the vanilla, the chocolate milk (or milk plus cocoa powder or milk stout) and the heavy cream.
+In a mixing bowl whisk the eggs, then the sugar, the vanilla, the milk stout (or other stout) and the heavy cream.

 4